The 20 Best All-Inclusive Resorts for Families

 Nature lovers, this one’s for you!
 You probably already know that Utah is home to some of the best state and national parks in the country, which makes it an amazing place for a family vacation.
 But you may not know that there’s an all-inclusive resort that makes it incredibly easy to visit some of them.
 The Red Mountain Resort in Ivins is just 40 miles from Zion National Park and about 140 miles from Bryce Canyon National Park (a two-and-a-half-hour car ride).
 Plus, Snow Canyon State Park is right down the road.

 But you don’t even have to go anywhere to get an amazing view.
 Just look out your window to be treated to red-rock bluffs rising out of the Southern Utah terrain.
-Choose from 82 rooms and 24 villa suites and you’ll also get three healthy meals a day, access to swimming pools, complimentary loaner bicycles, s’mores at the fire pit, Tuacahn amphitheater performances, guided hiking and biking, cooking demonstrations, and more.
+Choose a room or villa suite and you’ll also get three healthy meals a day, access to swimming pools, complimentary loaner bicycles, s’mores at the fire pit, Tuacahn amphitheater performances, guided hiking and biking, cooking demonstrations and more.

 Pros: